Ulcerative Colitis: When Surgery Is NeededSkip to the navigation

-Surgery is likely to be needed for ulcerative colitis when:
+Surgery is likely to be needed for ulcerative colitis for the following reasons.

 - Medicines and nutritional therapy have failed to manage severe symptoms.